Looking for Interactive 1 docs? Find them here.

 Methods contain an additional property called

-A reply is sent from a recipient back to the caller to indicate the result of executing that method.
+A reply is sent from a recipient back to the caller informing them about the result after executing the method that was sent.
 It can contain a

 result or an